30 / 60 / 90 Day Plan

 The Cultural Layer

-Make it a trifecta
+Make it shared co-ownership

 The Strategic Spine